-A major part of improving marketing and sales is about finding trends.
-It’s about analyzing data and being able to manage large amounts of information.
-More importantly, it’s about honing-in and drilling-down on pertinent data quickly, determining what is working and what isn’t, and then making adjustments based on what you learn.
+A big part of improving marketing and sales is to find trends.
+It’s about analyzing data and being able to understand large amounts of information.
+More importantly, it’s about honing-in and drilling-down on pertinent data quickly, determining what is working and what isn’t.
+Then making adjustments based on what you learn.

 You can give each call an unlimited number of tags that describe it.
 You can use tags to describe everything from what the customer said about your product, to how well your employee sold the product.
 You can even preset certain tags and add them to calls with one mouse click.

 Call tagging gives businesses real-time customer feedback.
-More importantly: tagging organizes real-time customer feedback
+Also, tagging organizes real-time customer feedback.

 That’s a decent assumption.
 But it might be wrong.